Many business deals are carried out on a ‘handshake agreement’ (a verbal agreement...

 Our directors disqualification solicitors guide directors through the legal minefield, minimising the personal and business impact of such investigations and, where possible, avoiding disqualification or helping to reduce the length of disqualification.
 We have also acted for individuals who came to us having already been made the subject of a disqualification order or given a disqualification undertaking.

-Background about director disqualifications
+Background about directors disqualifications

 When a company goes into liquidation or administration, the insolvency practitioner appointed to deal with the failed business is under a statutory duty to investigate the affairs of the company, including the conduct of its director(s).
 In a compulsory liquidation, the investigation is carried out by the Official Receiver.